Elyra

 $request->input('name'); // multipart fields too

-Temp files land under $TMPDIR/askr-uploads and are removed after each request.
+Temp files land under $TMPDIR/askr-uploads (created 0700 on Unix so other local users on a shared host can't read them) and are removed after each request.
 The --max-body-size limit is enforced on the stream (413 above it); set PHP's upload_max_filesize/post_max_size via [worker] ini if your app checks them.

 9. Compression, logging & observability (0.4.1)